pulumi/pulumi/docs/design/packages.md

 ## Accessibility

-CocoIL supports two levels of accessibility on all elements:
+LumiIL supports two levels of accessibility on all elements:

 * `public` means an element is accessible outside of its container.
 * `private` means an element is accessible only within its container (the default).

 In these sentences, "container" refers to either the enclosing module or class.

-CocoIL supports one additional level of accessibility on class members:
+LumiIL supports one additional level of accessibility on class members:

 * `protected` means an element is accessible only within its class and subclasses.